-International bank exchange rates with the British pound (GBP) are available at http://www.oanda.com.
+International bank exchange rates with the British pound (GBP) are available at www.oanda.com, although banks and exchange services may charge additional fees.

 If you have a credit or debit card that allows you to make ATM withdrawals in Scotland (pound notes will be dispensed), it will generally be less expensive to use than FOREX money exchange, or travelers' cheques (which are not used very much these days).
 Check with your bank to make sure your card can be used internationally in ATMs, and that your PIN number is no longer than 4 characters.
-Alternatively, you could also obtain a separate debit card just for travel expenses, in order to separate it from your other bank accounts.
+Alternatively, you could also obtain a separate debit card just for travel expenses, in order to separate it from your in them.
+The best thing to do is to ask your local phone company if your phone can work in Scotland.
+If your phone doesn't support the UK radio frequencies, you will have to buy a mobile phone and SIM card for Scotland (see option 3, below).